firte14/FAC14/README.md

 Week 5: Interactive elements development<br/>
 Week 6-7: Testing and Optimisations <br/>
 Week 8: Evaluation of the designs with the final product review<br/>
+Used a Gantt chart to fully manage the allocated time to deliver a great product to the clients.
 Time was also allocated for any unexpected issues or hindrances that might occur during the development of the project<br/>

 ### 2.4 Evaluation of Design